Sam Murray (footballer)

 Murray in August 2018 returned a positive test for a matchday positive for an illicit drug, believed to be cocaine.

 At the conclusion of the 2018 season, Collingwood delisted Murray, stating they will re-draft him as a rookie if he is available.
 A month later, Collingwood re-drafted Murray as a rookie with pick 33.
 On 26 August 2019, it was announced that Murray would be available to play from the 2020 AFL season, following an 18-month backdated suspension.

 On Tuesday the 18th of September, it was announced Murray would not be offered a new contract with Collingwood.

+Murray has played with the Wangaratta Rovers Football Club in the Ovens & Murray Football League since 2021 and has been their captain-coach in 2023 and 2024, which included their 2024 premiership, in which he had 37 possessions.

+Murray will also lead the Wangaratta Rovers in 2025 too.

+Murray is the older brother of Adelaide Crows players, Nick Murray and Toby Murray.